ramnes/notion-sdk-py/README.md

     )
 except APIResponseError as error:
     if error.code == APIErrorCode.ObjectNotFound:
+        #
-        ...  # For example: handle by asking the user to select a different database
+        # For example: handle by asking the user to select a different data source
+        #
+        ...
     else:
         # Other error handling code
-        logging.error(error)
+        print(error)
 ```

 ### Logging